ahansson/hgrid-css/README.md

   $link-underline-color: #ffe88d
 );
 ```
-For detailed information on how to integrate **hgrid** in your Node driven frontend framework, please refer to [the documentation](https://hgrid.io/documentation/integrate/).
+For detailed information with step by step recipes on how to integrate **hgrid** in your projects, please refer to [the documentation](https://hgrid.io/documentation/integrate/).

 ## Local development

-_Requires nodejs with npm installed on your system._
+_Requires Node.js installed on your system._

 Run `npm install`.

-Start compiling `.scss` files to `.css` with the terminal command `npm run watch` from the root of the hgrid folder.
+Start compiling **hgrid's** `.scss` files to `.css` with the command `npm run watch` from the root of the **hgrid** folder.
 Any changes you make to files in the `/sass` folder will result in css and map files being updated in the `/dist` folder.

-To produce the minified **hgrid** file, use `npm run build`.
+To produce the compiled, prefixed and minified **hgrid** output, use `npm run build`.
 It uses Autoprefixer to add some backwards compatibility before minifying the result as `hgrid.min.css`.

-As always, see [hgrid.io](https://hgrid.io) for details on how to integrate **hgrid** as Sass or plain CSS in your projects.
+See [hgrid.io/documentation/](https://hgrid.io/documentation/) for complete usage instructions.

 ## Author

 Atle Hansson @ https://kubo.no

+## License

+MIT